Beyond the Beach: Fun Things to Do in Miami Without Showing Off Your Abs

 Pictured above: Wynwood Walls open-air street art gallery

 If you ask us, the city’s most promising tour guide is the stone-faced tween who stopped his bike when he encountered the HistoryMiami-led walk we took through Downtown and Overtown.
 “This is where all the raccoons live,” he deadpanned, interrupting our actual guide’s spiel about a boarded-up historic home.
 “There’s like a hundred in there.”
 That perhaps tells you something about the tough economic times that this predominantly African American area has endured.
-But Overtown is also rich in history—it’s home to the Lyric Theater, played by everybody from Louis Armstrong to Aretha Franklin (call ahead to see the archives)—as well as soul food restaurants and hip businesses such as the Copper Door B&B, housed in a refurbished hotel once favored by musicians passing through town.
+But Overtown is also rich in history—it’s home to the Lyric Theater, played by everybody from Louis Armstrong to Aretha Franklin (call ahead to see the archives)—as well as soul food restaurants and hip businesses.

 HistoryMiami, whose photo-packed museum tells the city’s story in the shadow of the towering courthouse downtown, escorts visitors on similarly enlightening walks (in English or Spanish) through many other neighborhoods as well, such as Little Havana (pictured), with its cigar-rolling artisans, salsa clubs, and parks filled with locals playing dominoes; and Little Haiti, a Caribbean-flavored swirl of markets, public art, and botánicas dispensing spiritual goods and folk remedies.